 There are a few ways to get to the fjords.
 You can fly directly to Bergen and then take a train or ferry up the coast.
-If you’re planning on spending time in Northern Norway, it might be worth flying into Trondheim and renting a car there, as this will allow you to visit more remote destinations than possible by train or bus.
+If you plan on spending time in Northern Norway, it might be worth flying into Trondheim and renting a car there, as this will allow you to visit more remote destinations than possible by train or bus.

 What about Bergen – the gateway to the fjords?

-Bergen is a port city in Norway, located on the west coast of the country.
-It is the second-largest city in Norway and has a population of about 250,000.
+Bergen is a port city in Norway located on the country’s west coast.
+It is the second-largest city in Norway, with a population of about 250,000.
 Bergen’s name translates to “marsh,” so it’s no surprise that it sits at the mouth of a fjord.
 It is also called “the gateway to the fjords” because many tourists arrive here before they set out on their Norwegian Fjord Tours.

 Bergen was an important trading center long before tourism became popular; it was one of Scandinavia’s largest cities during the 13th century due to its thriving herring industry (herring was a precious commodity back then).
 In recent years, Bergen has been used as a filming location for famous movies like The Golden Compass (2007) and A Thousand Times Good Night (2013).

 Bergen is a great city to visit for its natural beauty and history.
 Here are some of the best things to do when you’re there: